-World Book Day activities – Simple teacher ideas for KS1-KS2
+World Book Day ideas for schools – Simple ideas for 2024

 Get planning for the literary event of the year this March, and celebrate in style with these World Book Day ideas for schools…

 Are you a primary teacher looking for World Book Day ideas for schools?
 You’re in the right place!
 We also have a guide to the best World Book Day ideas for secondary schools.

 Jump to a section:

 - World Book Day EYFS activities